sun-in-a-sphere/generator/README.md

 On MacOS to install the dependencies install homebrew https://brew.sh/, open a terminal and type

-`brew install gcc imagemagick  --with-openmp --with-opencl mplayer parallel`
+`brew install gcc wget imagemagick  --with-openmp --with-opencl mplayer parallel`